One Piece Film: Red: Release

 The film had its world premiere in Nippon Budokan, Tokyo on July 22, 2022, and was released theatrically on 495 screens in Japan on August 6, 2022, by its distributor Toei Company.
 It had its IMAX screenings in Japan in 27 theaters, which is the first time for a One Piece film.
 It is also available in MX4D, 4DX, and Dolby Atmos.

 Pathé Films released the film in French speaking regions, subbed and dubbed in French, In France, the film premiered in Le Grand Rex, Paris and 481 screens on August 6, 2022 and was released on August 10, 2022, in 631 screens.
 In Belgium, Luxembourg, Switzerland (French-speaking region) and Swiss German regions it will be released on October 13, 2022.
 On August 10, 2022, it was also released in Morocco, Tunisia, Algeria, Mauritius and Mali.
 In Djibouti, the film was released on August 11, 2022 and on August 12, 2022, the film was released in Benin, Burkina Faso, Cameroon, Republic of the Congo, Democratic Republic of the Congo, Guinea, Niger, Senegal, Togo and Madagascar.

 In Taiwan, the film was released on August 19, 2022.
 In China, the film premiered at Beijing International Film Festival on August 21, 2022.
 In Hong Kong and Macau, it was released in Cantonese, subbed and dubbed on August 25, 2022.
 In Thailand, the film had fan screening from August 16 to 21 and was widely released on August 25 by distributor Japan Anime Movie (JAM) Thailand.

-Odex announced that they will distribute the film in Singapore, Philippines, Malaysia and India.
+Odex distributed the film in Singapore, Philippines, Malaysia and India.
 In Singapore, the film was released on September 29, 2022.
 In Malaysia, the film released on September 22, 2022.
 In the Netherlands, the film released on September 8, 2022.
 In Philippines, fan screenings on September 17 and 18, 2022 and was released on September 28, 2022.
 In Indonesia, CBI Pictures announced limited premiere release on September 16 to 18, 2022.
 In India, the film was released on October 7, 2022, by Odex and PVR Pictures.
 In Germany, the film was premiered on October 11, 2022, at Berlin and was released on October 13, 2022, in Germany and Austria by Crunchyroll.
 In Romania on October 14, 2022, in Romanian sub and dub.
-In select MENA countries, Front Row Filmed Entertainment was released the film on November 3, 2022, with English and Arabic subtitles.
+In select MENA countries, Front Row Filmed Entertainment released the film on November 3, 2022, with English and Arabic subtitles.
 In Spain on November 4, 2022, was released subbed and dubbed in Spanish and Catalan by SelectaVisión, In U.S. and Canada, it was released on November 4, 2022, and in Australia and New Zealand, it was released on November 3, 2022, by Crunchyroll.
 Film Red became the first One Piece film to be distributed under the Crunchyroll brand after Sony Pictures acquired Crunchyroll in 2021 and merged it with Funimation in 2022.